-Points Rationale The response achieves the following: The response demonstrates a complete understanding of how to convert among customary units of length and use the conversions in solving a real-world problem.
-2 The response is correct and complete.
-The response shows the application of a reasonable and relevant strategy.
-Mathematical ideas are expressed coherently in the response, which is clear, complete, logical, and fully developed.
-The response achieves the following: The response demonstrates a partial understanding of how to convert among customary units of length and use the conversions in solving a real-world problem.
-1 The response is mostly correct but contains either a computation error or an unclear or incomplete explanation.
-The response shows the application of a relevant strategy, though the strategy may be only partially applied or may remain unexplained.
-Mathematical ideas are expressed only partially in the response.
-The response achieves the following: The response demonstrates limited to no understanding of how to convert among customary units of length and use the conversions in solving a real-world problem.
-0 The response is incorrect.
-The response shows no application of a strategy.
-Mathematical ideas cannot be interpreted or lack sufficient evidence to support even a limited understanding.
+Points Description 2 The response achieves the following: Response demonstrates a complete understanding of how to convert among customary units of length and use the conversions in solving a real-world problem.
+Give 2 points for a correct response and valid process.
+Response is correct and complete.
+Response shows application of a reasonable and relevant strategy.
+Mathematical ideas are expressed coherently through a clear, complete, logical, and ful developed response using words, calculations, and/or symbols as appropriate.
+1 The response achieves the following: Response demonstrates a partial understanding of how to convert among customary units of length and use the conversions in solving a real-world problem.
+Give 1 point for a correct response but no valid process or a calculation mistake made in an otherwise correct process.
+Response is mostly correct, but contains either a computation error or an unclear or incomplete explanation.
+Response shows application of a relevant strategy, though it may be only partially applied or remain unexplained.
+Mathematical ideas are expressed only partially using words, calculations, and/or symbols as appropriate.
+0 The response achieves the following: The response demonstrates no understanding of how to convert among customary units of length and use the conversions in solving a real-world problem.
+Response is incorrect.
+Response shows no application of a strategy.
+Mathematical ideas cannot be interpreted or lack sufficient evidence to support even a limited understanding